What we know about the victims at Robb Elementary School - Local News 8

 Eva Mireles

-A fourth-grade teacher, Eva Mireles, was also killed at the school, family members told CNN.
+Eva Mireles was a fourth grade teacher at the school, family members told CNN.

 "She made you feel like she was only teaching your child," Torres said.
 "Like there's no other students but him.
 She made you feel so good."